Feng Shui Basics

 The Bottom Line

-The best feng shui money corner is usually brighter, calmer, and more intentional than it was before.
+The best feng shui money corner is brighter, calmer, and more intentional than it was before.
 A healthy plant, warm light, meaningful art, and one edited arrangement often do more than a shelf full of random cures.

 Found this helpful?
 Save it for later.